Week 28 Homework đť đŚ

 let buffer = fs.readFileSync(filePath);

-let fileContent = buffer.toString();
+let fileContent = buffer.toString();- the

-method which allows you to write out files to the filesystem as well:
+fsmodule has awriteFileSync()method which allows you to write out files to the filesystem as well:

 let fs = require("fs");

-module is a core module that give you information about the host operating system, it has a bunch of nifty methods, like:
+osmodule is a core module that give you information about the host operating system, it has a bunch of nifty methods, like:

 let os = require("os");